-- (F) The sampling sites selected for a non-transient noncommunity water system (tier 1 sampling sites) shall consist of buildings that contain copper pipes with lead solder installed after 1982, or contain lead pipes, or are served by a lead service line, or a combination of these. - (G) A nontransient noncommunity water system with insufficient tier 1 sites that meet the targeting criteria in subsection (1)(F) of this rule shall complete its sampling pool with sampling sites that contain copper pipes with lead solder installed before 1983. - (H) Any water system whose sampling pool does not consist exclusively of tier 1 sites shall demonstrate in a letter submitted to the department under 10 CSR 60-7.020(1)(B) why a review of the information listed in subsection (1)(B) of this rule was inadequate to locate a sufficient number of tier 1 sites.
-Any community water system which includes tier 3 sampling sites in its sampling pool shall demonstrate in a letter why it was unable to locate a sufficient number of tier 1 and tier 2 sampling sites. - (I) Any water system whose distribution system contains lead service lines shall draw fifty percent (50%) of the samples it collects during each monitoring period from sites that contain lead pipes or copper pipes with lead solder and fifty percent (50%) of those samples from sites served by a lead service line.
-A water system that cannot identify a sufficient number of sampling sites served by a lead service line shall demonstrate in a letter submitted to the department under 10 CSR 60-7.020(1)(D) why the system was unable to locate a sufficient number of these sites.
-This water system shall collect first-draw samples from all of the sites identified as being served by these lines. - (2) Sample Collection Methods. - (A) All tap samples for lead and copper collected in accordance with this rule, with the exception of lead service line samples collected under 10 CSR 60-15.050(3), shall be first-draw samples. - (B) Each first-draw tap sample for lead and copper shall be one liter (1 l) in volume and have stood motionless in the plumbing system of each sampling site for at least six (6) hours.
+(H) Any water system whose distribution system contains lead service lines shall draw fifty percent (50%) of the samples it collects during each monitoring period from sites that contain lead pipes or copper pipes with lead solder and fifty percent (50%) of those samples from sites served by a lead service line.
+A water system that cannot identify a sufficient number of sampling sites served by a lead service line shall collect first-draw samples from all of the sites identified as being served by these lines.

+(2) Sample Collection Methods.

+- (A) All tap samples for lead and copper collected in accordance with this rule, with the exception of lead service line samples collected under 10 CSR 60-15.050(3) and samples collected under subsection (2)(E) of this rule, shall be first-draw samples. - (B) Each first-draw tap sample for lead and copper shall be one (1) liter in volume and have stood motionless in the plumbing system of each sampling site for at least six (6) hours.
 First-draw samples from residential housing shall be collected from the coldwater kitchen tap or bathroom sink tap.
-First-draw samples from a nonresidential building shall be collected at an interior tap from which water is typically drawn for consumption.
+Firstdraw samples from a nonresidential building shall be one (1) liter in volume and shall be collected at an interior tap from which water is typically drawn for consumption.
+Nonfirst-draw samples collected in lieu of firstdraw samples pursuant to subsection (2)(E) of this rule shall be one (1) liter in volume and shall be collected at an interior tap from which water is typically drawn for consumption.
 First-draw samples may be collected by the system or the system may allow residents to collect first-draw samples after instructing the residents of the sampling procedures specified in this section.
-To avoid problems of residents handling nitric acid, acidification of first-draw samples may be done in the laboratory up to fourteen (14) days after the sample is collected.
-If the sample is not acidified immediately after collection, then the sample must stand in the original container for at least twenty-eight (28) hours after acidification.
+To avoid problems of residents handling nitric acid, acidification of first-draw samples may be done up to fourteen (14) days after the sample is collected.
+After acidification to resolubilize the metals, the sample must stand in the original container for the time specified in the approved United States Environmental Protection Agency (U.S. EPA) method before the sample can be analyzed.
 If a system allows residents to perform sampling, the system may not challenge, based on alleged errors in sample collection, the accuracy of sampling results.